 England's industrial revolution of the late 1700s drastically transformed the practices of production.
 Machines were brought in to churn out products which previously were handmade; cottage industries were replaced by large factories; and small scale production gave way to large scale production.
 This in turn created a whole new system of work with more workers within single organizations.
-In order for these organizations to succeed they needed sufficient recriuitment methods to attract the growing workforce and develop a well-organized structure within the company, with a far greater emphasis on management than had been present before.
+In order for these organizations to succeed they needed sufficient recriuitment methods to attract the potential employees and develop a well-organized structure within the company, with a far greater emphasis on management than had been present before.

 However, working conditions during the industrial revolution were harsh.
 Hazardous conditions were the norm such as no ventilation in factories, no safety measures surrounding the handling of heavy machinery, and this caused thousands of deaths.
 This, alongside the average shift being 14 hours long - even for children - and workers having no rights to demand a raise or safer conditions from employers gave way to a division between the labor force and the bureaucratic management.
-Over time this gap grew bigger, and the conditions of the labor force vastly deteriorated within the capitalist economy.
+Over time, this gap grew bigger, and the conditions of the labor force vastly deteriorated within the capitalist economy.
 Hence the birth and necessity of human resources management as a means to tackle this issue and to give employees a voice.